diginfo/pure-api/README.md

 - example: _userid = 'myuser'

 ### _sqlid
 - description: A pre-defined backend function id that queries the database and / or performs actions on the data requested or sent.
 Each sqlid is prefixed with the module ID and the carat '^' delimter.
+In other systems, these are often known as 'endpoints'.
 - example: inv^partall = module^function-name

 ### _func